LauraBang22/cds-visual-exam/Assignments/Assignment2/README.md

         }
 ```

-When I first ran the classifier I dit it with these parameters:
+When I first ran the classifier I did it with these parameters:
 ```
 classifierMLP = MLPClassifier(activation = "logistic",
                            hidden_layer_sizes = (70,),